The History of Powder Mountain Resort

 Dr. Cobabe had a deep conviction that he should build a ski area as his friend had suggested.
 He initially had problems acquiring financial backing from the Bank of Utah, which refused to fund such a risky endeavor.
 Alvin’s resolve was unmoved.
-A year later, though still in medical school, he built the first ski run from scratch with a primitive rope tow.
+A year later, though still in medical school, he built the first ski run from scratch with a primitive rope tow on a small hill near today's Wolf Creek Golf Course.
 Alvin had the hill lit up at night, and the local school children loved it.
 Parents would fret about how badly the rope tow wore out their children’s gloves as they gripped the rope during countless laps up the little ski hill.

 Alvin began to visit other ski resorts during breaks from medical school.
 He soon befriended operators at Aspen and Sun Valley.
 Aspen’s longtime manager of 20 years, D.R.C.
-Brown, assessed the land with Alvin and confessed he was deeply impressed with the terrain.
+Brown, assessed the land with Alvin and confessed he was deeply impressed with the terrain of Alvin's property in the foothills above Eden.
 This affirmation gave Cobabe the confidence to press forward.
-As the popularity of the rope tow continued to surge, Alvin was finally able to secure the financial backing he needed from Zion’s Bank in Ogden to finance construction for a ski lift.
+As the popularity of the rope tow continued to surge, Alvin was finally able to secure the financial backing he needed from Zion’s Bank in Ogden to finance construction for a ski lift up the road.

 A Much-Needed Lift

 Formerly, the road to Powder Mountain was a rugged horse trail.
 The first improvement that financing would permit was widening and improving the road.
 Around this same time in 1965, while the lift was under construction, Alvin purchased a small Sprite snow cat to take small groups of people and friends cat skiing.
 These early adventures helped inform Alvin about the best powder skiing terrain and where skiers most enjoyed skiing.